The Bird That Drinks Tears

 When a Nhaga envoy is dispatched to North, a trio—each member representing one of the remaining three races—is assembled to escort the envoy.
 However, the original envoy is brutally murdered, and his replacement is an anomaly: a Nhaga who still has a heart, making him much more vulnerable.
 As the rescue party navigates hostile terrain and centuries of animosity, they must confront their own prejudices and uncover the hidden purpose of their journey, which may determine the fate of the entire world.

-The Bird That Drinks Tears is renowned for its original worldbuilding featuring languages, belief systems, and sociopolitical structures for each race.
-The novel is highly acclaimed in Korea for its innovative integration of traditional Korean culture into epic fantasy.
+The Bird That Drinks Tears is known for its original worldbuilding featuring languages, belief systems, and sociopolitical structures for each race.
+The novel is highly acclaimed for its integration of traditional Korean culture into epic fantasy.
 It departs from earlier fantasy works by embedding elements of Korean folklore and history, as well as Old Korean languages.

-Most notably, the Tokkebi race resembles Korean folklore creatures known for their love of Korean wrestling (ssireum), mischief, and aversion to blood.
-The narrative incorporates historical titles (e.g., Maripgan, a Silla-era title), employs archaic Korean languages for myths and ancient kingdoms, and features character names like Duoksini and Marunare that are coined from Korean vocabulary.

 Publishing

 Lee serialized The Bird That Drinks Tears from March to August 2002 on a text-only online service HiTEL's Serial forum, which is a dial-up Internet access (PC communication), similar to his previous works such as Dragon Raja.
 After the conclusion of the story, the novel was published in 2003 by Golden Bough, an imprint of Minumsa Publishing Group, in 4 hardcover volumes themed after 4 major races: